Baselios Marthoma Mathews II: Primate

 In 1980 he was unanimously elected by the Malankara Syrian Christian Association (the general assembly of representatives of the Church's parishes) as the successor-designate to the Catholicos of the East and Malankara Metropolitan.

-A Civil Service Academy was started at Thiruvananthapuram, to give proper training for candidates appearing for I. A. S.; I. P. S.; I. F. S. and other Central Service Examinations.
+A civil service academy was started at Thiruvananthapuram, to give proper training for candidates appearing for I. A. S.; I. P. S.; I. F. S. and other Central Service Examinations.
 With a view to provide shelter for the poor, a House Building Assistance project was started.
-When Catholicos Baselios Marthoma Mathews I abdicated the throne due to ill health, Mar Coorilose was elevated to the throne of St Thomas as Baselious Marthoma Mathews II, Catholicos of the East and Malankara Metropolitan on 29 April 1991, becoming the Sixth Catholicos in Malankara and 89th Successor to the Holy Apostolic Throne of St Thomas.
+When Catholicos Baselios Marthoma Mathews I abdicated the throne due to ill health, Coorilose was elevated to the throne of St Thomas as Baselious Marthoma Mathews II, Catholicos of the East and Malankara Metropolitan on 29 April 1991, becoming the Sixth Catholicos in Malankara and 89th Successor to the Holy Apostolic Throne of St Thomas.

-He served as the President of the Ecumenical committee in Kerala and also on various other Inter-Church Committees.
+He served as the president of the ecumenical committee in Kerala and also on various other inter-church committees.

+In 2002, Supreme Court declared him as the legitimate Malankara Metropolitan based on the Malankara Association decision conducted as per the supreme court order.
+However the patriarch faction didn't participate the association instead they formed a new church named Jacobite Syrian Christian Church and they declared that they are officially got separated from Malankara Orthodox Church.

-Mathews II as the head of the Episcopal Synod of Malankara Orthodox Church canonized Mar Dionysius VI on the 69th feast day of the saint (24 February 2003).
-St. Dionysius is the second Indian Saint to be canonized by the Malankara Orthodox Syrian Church.
+Mathews II as the head of the Episcopal Synod of Malankara Orthodox Church canonized Dionysius VI on the 69th feast day of the saint (24 February 2003).
+Dionysius is the second Indian saint to be canonized by the Malankara Orthodox Syrian Church.

-Retirement and Death
+Retirement and death

-Due to ill health from old age Mathews II resigned his position as the Supreme Head of the Indian Orthodox Church on 29 October 2005.
-He died three months later on 26 January 2006, and was interred at Mount Horeb Chapel, in Sasthamkotta on the 28th.
+Due to ill health from old age, Mathews II resigned his position as the supreme head of the Indian Orthodox Church on 29 October 2005.
+He died on 26 January 2006, and was interred at Mount Horeb Chapel, in Sasthamkotta on 28 January.